ipao/wordle-time-machine/index.md

-# wordle-time-machine
- Time traveler of Wordle on selected day.

 ## Features

 The original version of the game can only be played once a day, but this thing will unlocks the game so that it can be played multiple times a day and the word change with the chosen date or randomly the word each time if you don't want to specify the date.